apigear-io/cli/docs/simujs.md

 - you can link an animation to a API modules to validate correctness and types
 - simulation can also be done using fake values

-## Method Behavior
+## Operation Behavior

-Behavior for methods can be attached using JS script.
-The script is called every time the method is called.
+Behavior for operations can be attached using JS script.
+The script is called every time the operation is called.

 ```javascript
 function add(a, b) {